- Latin America

-SINGLE SUPPLEMENT No single supplement if you are prepared to share, except for nights at the Naadam Games where we will refund the supplement when a sharer is found.
-Otherwise £30.88 per night.
-It is possible to request a single tent on the trail but be willing to share in the hotel and gers.
+SINGLE SUPPLEMENT No single supplement if you are prepared to share (except for the two nights at the Naadam Games where we will refund the supplement ($180.00) when a sharer is found).
+The supplement to guarantee a single room and tent throughout is $660.00 for 11 nights or $840.00 for 13 nights.

 PAYABLE LOCALLY Wine, beer and canned drinks; lunches in Ulaanbaatar; tips.

 TRANSFERS Return airport transfers are included.

 Fights should arrive into Ulaanbaatar before 16:00, to allow time to transfer to the hotel and settle into your room before meeting your guide and the rest of the group for the ride briefing over dinner.

 Flights can depart at any time on your day of departure.